imbo/imbo/docs/installation/configuration.rst

 ``dataDir``
     The base path where the images are stored.

-This adapter is configured to create subdirectories inside of ``dataDir`` based on the public key of the user and the checksum of the images added to Imbo.
-The algorithm that generates the path simply takes the three first characters of the public key and creates directories for each of them, then the full public key, then a directory of each of the first characters in the image identifier, and lastly it stores the image in a file with a filename equal to the image identifier itself.
+This adapter is configured to create subdirectories inside of ``dataDir`` based on the user and the checksum of the images added to Imbo.
+The algorithm that generates the path simply takes the three first characters of the user and creates directories for each of them, then the full user, then a directory of each of the first characters in the image identifier, and lastly it stores the image in a file with a filename equal to the image identifier itself.

 Examples
 ^^^^^^^^